-- all applications are initially reviewed to check they are within the programme and call remit and to identify any that are clearly not competitive - applications are prioritised by the Shortlisting Panel based on the assessment criteria for funding (Section 1.5)
+- all applications are initially reviewed to check they are within the programme and call remit (including policy relevance) and to identify any that are clearly not competitive - applications are prioritised by the Shortlisting Panel based on the assessment criteria Integrated Fellowship Awards 2025

-- shortlisted applicants will be called for interview where they will be asked to provide a short presentation and answer questions from the Panel - the Panel makes funding recommendations to Health and Care Research Wales
+- for funding (Section 1.5) - shortlisted applications will be sent out for expert and public review where this is deemed necessary prior to the applicant being called for interview by the Panel - applicants will be asked to provide a short presentation and answer questions from the Panel - the Panel makes funding recommendations to Health and Care Research Wales

 'Not Competitive' means that a proposal is not of a sufficiently high standard to be taken forward for further assessment in comparison with other proposals received, because it has little or no realistic prospect of funding.
-This may be because of scientific quality, cost, scale/duration, or the makeup of the project team.
+This may be because of scientific quality, cost, scale or duration.
+Please note that appropriate and high-quality public involvement is an expectation of all applications which will be considered in the eligibility checks.

-Summary of the Doctoral Fellowship Award application process: The key dates for applicants are provided in the table below.
+Summary of the Integrated Fellowship Award application process:

+The key dates for applicants are provided in the table below.

 Stage in process Date

-Competition launch 17 October 2024
+Competition Launch 25 September 2025

-Submission deadline 16:00 hours - 15 January 2025
+Submission deadline 16:00 - 13 January 2026

-Shortlisting Panel March 2025 (date tbc)
+Shortlisting Panel March 2026 (date tbc)

-Interview Board May 2025 (date tbc)
+Interview Board May 2026 (date tbc)